zzmxg1208/springlab/more.md

     Enterprise Java Bean (EJB) was the Java EE way for creating enterprise applications without worrying about middleware requirements such as transaction management, persistence, security, distribution, remoting etc.

+    The EJB Specification is a subset of the JavaEE specification, It was the 1st technologies designed to make server-side enterprise application development in java earily.
+    It shouldered  the Java developers' burden of things(such as concurrency, security, persistence, txn....etc) over to the implementing application server's containers(which handled them seamlessly).

+    comparied to the EJB model and its heavyweight containers, The Spring provides a 'lightweight container' to run the java enterprise application(and , it also offer some functionalities as the ejb conainers offered...),It is a big step forwarded...

 **Problems with the older EJB Model**